meiyalian/JamesBondGame/README.md

 ##### Design
 - Class extends from `NewActor`, uses to replace the `Player` class in the engine .
 - Compare to the `Player` class, this class, in each turn, it will check if the `Player` is stunned or not.
 If the `Player` is stunned, the playturn function will return `SkipTurnAction` for 2 turns.
+- Has checkOxygenPoints() method that calculates how many oxygen points does the `Player` have left.

 ##### Cons
 - Since the class is extended from the `NewActor` class, it cannot extends from the `Player` class in the engine due to the conflict of two subclasses.
 Hence, in the playturn function, a part of code in the engine `Player` class is copy-pasted to this class.